noobieisgod/AI-Meeting-Table/README.md

 # AI Meeting Table

-AI Meeting Table is a native Windows and Android application that coordinates multiple AI models through a structured meeting workflow.
-Seats have explicit providers, models, and roles, while the application enforces phase and authority rules and maintains a shared transcript and artifact history.
+### Powerful native Windows and Android application that coordinates multiple AI models through a structured meeting workflow.

-## Project status

 Version 1.0.0 is the current source baseline.
 The Windows application uses Qt Widgets.
 The Android application uses Qt Quick and targets arm64 devices running Android 9 or newer.